 About 20-25% of people who take Chantix will experience vivid dreams.
 Some people report they enjoy the dreams, and others find them bothersome.
 Why Chantix causess vivid dreams is not understood completely.
 Chantix does stiumlate dopamine, a nuerotransmitter that is implicated in dreaming, and this may in part explain this effect.

 Every quit attempt is a step in the right direction and should be encouraged as long as the treatment is safe.
-Many alternative therapies are offered to help people quit smoking - many that claim very high success rates.
-While acupuncture, hypnosis, or laser therapy may work for some, recent research shows minimal benefit for most smokers who try them.
-In 2014, a meta-analysis reviewed 38 scholarly articles measuring the effectiveness of these alternative treatments.
-The study concluded that hypnosis, acupuncture, and laser therapy may have some benefits, but were not effective at increasing success rates as other quitting methods.
-Fortunately, there are effective strategies with strong evidence backing them such as stop smoking medications and behavioral counseling.
+Many alternative therapies are offered to help people quit tobacco - many that claim very high success rates.
+While acupuncture and hypnosis may work for some, recent research shows minimal benefit for most smokers who try them.
+The best approach to quitting is to combine quitting medications nd a behavioral program like EX.

 |Is it safe to switch from smoking to chewing tobacco?|